zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  important book that has been part of the family for ma ny years, that’s to pass something down.
 Usually it’s something valuable, at least  to the family.

 Gil says his mother “can make the most intricate dishes, b ut what I’m craving are the comfort foods she always made for us when we were kids. ”  Something that is “intricate” (intricate) is very complicated, very complex, a  lot of details, a lot of ingredients in order to make that particular kind of f ood – that dish.
 But Gil doesn’t want an intricate dish, he’s “craving,” meaning  he has a very strong sense of wanting, particularly food – he’s craving comfort food.
-“Comfort food” is food that is very familiar to you, often it’s the kind o f food that you ate as a child, and so eating it again makes you feel comfortable.
+“Comfort food” is food that is very familiar to you, often it’s the kind of food that you ate as a child, and so eating it again makes you feel comfortable.
 It makes you feel like you were a child, innocent and protected, things that would  make you feel comfortable.
 Chicken noodle soup is for some people comfo rt food.
 For me, comfort food would, hmm, probably be a jelly sandwich – yes, that’s a comfort food!

 Gil says that it makes my mouth water just thinking about h er cooking.
 “To make your mouth water” means that when you think of a parti cular food it starts to make you feel hungry, and when you start to feel hungry your mouth begins to what we call “salivate,” it fills with water.
 So, some thing that makes your mouth water is something that is very good tasting, something t hat is delicious.